Telescope Equations

 Of course, at the same brightness, the 8" scope will be operating at lower magnification than the 15" -- to be precise it will be set to 8/15, or about half, the magnification.

 By the way, this example is based on real experience, although for simplicity I left out the fact that a nebular filter is also used to see the Horse Head.
-It was Barbara Wilson of the Houston Astronomical Society who discovered that an exit pupil of 5mm, along with using a nebular filter, is the secret to seeing the Horsehead Nebula: check out her Magic Horsehead Eyepiece page for details.
+It was Barbara Wilson of the Houston Astronomical Society who discovered that an exit pupil of 5mm, along with using a nebular filter, is the secret to seeing the Horsehead Nebula.

 Back to Telescope Equations Home Page